 I have my down days where I don’t feel like exercising, but I try not to take life too seriously and not to be too hard on myself when this happens.
 To stay motivated, it helps me to read other people's stories who've been through what I’ve been through.
 I also see life after breast cancer treatment as a ‘second life’ for me, where I can do things better for myself.
 That keeps me going.

-Challenge yourself to a Pink Ribbon Walk and show your support with every step for everyone affected by breast cancer.
+Challenge yourself to a Pink Ribbon Walk in association with Skechers and show your support with every step for everyone affected by breast cancer.